EnergySystemsModellingLab/MUSE_OS/docs/installation.rst

 Configuring VSCode
 ~~~~~~~~~~~~~~~~~~

-[vscode](https://code.visualstudio.com/) users will find that the repository is setup with default settings file.
-Users will still need to [choose the virtual environment](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment), or conda environment where to run the code.
+`VSCode <https://code.visualstudio.com/>`_ users will find that the repository is setup with default settings file.
+Users will still need to `choose the virtual environment <https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment>`_, or conda environment where to run the code.
 This will change the ``.vscode/settings.json`` file and add a user-specific path to it.
 Users should try and avoid committing changes to ``.vscode/settings.json`` indiscriminately.